-Criterion ITS.1: Was there no selection into the intervention based on pre-intervention trends in the outcomes of interest or the characteristics of participants?
-The study must provide evidence that pre-intervention trends in the outcomes or other observed or unobserved factors did not determine when the intervention was introduced.
-A study can show this in a variety of ways, including demonstrating that outcomes were stable before the intervention began.
-Alternatively, the study could account for any existing trends in its analysis.
-For example, suppose a company decided to begin auto-enrolling all new employees into its 401(k) program after observing recent declines in participation.
+An example of a study that does not meet this criterion is if a company decided to begin auto-enrolling all new employees into its 401(k) program after observing recent declines in participation.
 Any resulting change in outcomes (plan enrollment) could simply be the by-product of the previous trend in participation (which was declining), so a study with this design would not meet this criterion.

 Similarly, study authors must do one of two things to show that the intervention itself, and not the types of people who choose to participate in it, drives the results.
 First, an author could analyze the impact of the intervention on all people eligible to receive it, regardless of take-up.
 This would show how eligibility for the intervention, or intent-to-treat, affects the outcomes.
 For example, suppose an author analyzed the impact of a training program on wages.
 An analysis of the impact of program eligibility on all eligible people would meet ITS.1 (if the program was not introduced because of pre-intervention trends).
 Second, authors can analyze only the people who choose to participate in the intervention if the study shows that this group is similar to the group of all eligible people.
-That is, if authors only look at people who select into the intervention group, they must show that these individuals are comparable to other eligible participants on the observed characteristics specified in the relevant topic-area protocol.
+That is, if authors only look at people who select into the intervention group, they must show that these individuals are comparable to other eligible participants on the observed characteristics specified in the relevant topic area protocol.